datacarpentry/OpenRefine-ecology-lesson/_extras/guide.md

 Note the file types OpenRefine handles: TSV, CSF, *SV, Excel (.xls .xlsx), JSON, XML, RDF as XML, Google Data documents.
 Support for other formats can be added with OpenRefine extensions.

 In this first step, we'll browse our computer to the sample data file for this lesson (If you haven't already, download the data from: https://www.dropbox.com/s/kbb4k00eanm19lg/Portal_rodents_19772002_scinameUUIDs.csv).
 In this case, I've modified the Portal_rodents.csv file.
 I added several columns: scientificName, locality, county, state, country and I generated several more columns in the lesson itself (JSON, decimalLatitude, decimalLongitude).
 Data in locality, county, country, JSON, decimalLatitude and decimalLongitude are contrived and are in no way related to the original dataset.
-When doing this demo, the columns: JSON, decimalLatitude, decimalLongitude can be deleted, and then recreated if time, with a call to a locality service, and subsequent parsing of the JSON data returned by the service.

 **Once OpenRefine is open, you'll be asked if you want to Create, Open, or Import a Project.**